thoughtram/blog/_posts/2015-11-19-how-we-run-trainings.md

 date:       2015-11-19
 update_date: 2015-11-19
-summary:    "We've been to many places to run our workshops and it turns out people love the way we teach technology to them.
+summary:    "People love the way we teach technology to them.
 In this post we like to shed some light on how we actually run our trainings."

 categories:
   - announcements